-See section 4 for graphs on the GCSE scores, cGCSE scores, and A-Level scores of applicants at different stages.
+See section 4 for graphs on the GCSE scores, contextualised GCSE (cGCSE) scores, and A-Level scores of applicants at different stages.

 After colleges have deselected their target number of applicants, some shortlisted applicants are reallocated.
-They are sent to the college where they will have the best theoretical chance of success, based on where they will be ranked highest (by TSA section 1 score) within the existing cohort of the college.
-After the reallocation has taken place, colleges can choose to rescue deselected applicants.
+They are sent to the college where they will have the best theoretical chance of success, based on where they will be ranked highest within the existing cohort of the college.
+They are ranked according to a reallocation score which is based on TSA section 1 results and contextualised GCSE data where available.
+After the reallocation has taken place colleges can choose to rescue deselected applicants.